milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+## Genetic diversity estimation

+- [x] Move input data to `config/`

-- [ ] calculate watterson's theta for each site
+- [ ] calculate watterson's theta for each site and genome-wide

-- [ ] calculate Tajima's D for each site
+- [ ] calculate Tajima's D for each site and genome wide

 - [ ] break large chromosomes into sequences no longer than 500 Mb, otherwise `samtools index` will fail

-- [ ] add alpha and threshold number of occurences as paramters to `download_gbif.R`

-- [ ] In `download_gbif.R` if a "graph not circular" error is returned, change alpha parameter

 - [ ] calculate variance in heterozygosity and k-mer patterns across sites or comparisons, so that you can compare SNP variation to k-mer variation